0xAX/linux-insides/Booting/linux-bootstrap-1.md

 If you have read my previous [blog posts](http://0xax.blogspot.com/search/label/asm), you can see that some time ago I started to get involved with low-level programming.
 I wrote some posts about x86_64 assembly programming for Linux.
 At the same time, I started to dive into the Linux source code.
 It is very interesting for me to understand how low-level things work, how programs run on my computer, how they are located in memory, how the kernel manages processes and memory, how the network stack works on low-level and many many other things.
 I decided to write yet another series of posts about the Linux kernel for **x86_64**.

 Note that I'm not a professional kernel hacker, and I don't write code for the kernel at work.
 It's just a hobby.
 I just like low-level stuff, and it is interesting for me to see how these things work.
 So if you notice anything confusing, or if you have any questions/remarks, ping me on twitter [0xAX](https://twitter.com/0xAX), drop me an [email](anotherworldofworld@gmail.com) or just create an [issue](https://github.com/0xAX/linux-insides/issues/new).
 I appreciate it.
-All posts will also be accessible at [linux-insides](https://github.com/0xAX/linux-insides) and if you find something wrong with my English or the post content, feel free to send pull request.
+All posts will also be accessible at [linux-insides](https://github.com/0xAX/linux-insides) and if you find something wrong with my English or the post content, feel free to send a pull request.

 *Note that this isn't the official documentation, just learning and sharing knowledge.*